Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway.

 Over the course of almost two centuries, the Easter Parade in NYC has become a fun tradition.
 It’s a rather informal parade and everybody is invited to be part of it.
 All you need is your best outfit, a lot of enthusiasm and a subway ride to Midtown Manhattan!

 Back in the 1870s, the Easter Parade in NYC started as a spontaneous event.
-Over the years, the parade has evolved making it a New York tradition which takes place annually on Easter Sunday.
+Over the years, the parade has evolved making it a New York tradition that takes place annually on Easter Sunday.
 Though the religious focus of the parade has faded, thousands of people gather on 5th Avenue, dressed in fashionable, colorful clothing, wearing floral Easter bonnets, and celebrating together.
 Anybody is free to join the parade at any time.
-In 2018 alone, more than 30 thousand people participated in the Easter Parade in NYC, making it one of the largest celebrations in the country.
+Typically, more than 30 thousand people participate in New York’s Easter Parade, making it one of the largest celebrations in the country.
 This year too, you can expect large, happy crowds.

 When is the Easter Parade in NYC?